-Although you may want to subscribe in order to make full use of the scanned patterns and the entire CoPA collection, you can access sample searches by clicking here.
-There is a lot of information available to anyone — for free.
+[DELETED: Although you may want to subscribe in order to make full use of the scanned patterns and the entire CoPA collection, you can access sample searches by clicking here.
+LINK IS DEAD ] There is a lot of information available to anyone — for free.
 If you want an overview of patterns and fashions from, say, 1920 to 1929, just scroll down to 1920 and then hold Shift as you scroll to 1929.
 If you want to see every sample in that time period, leave all the other settings on “Any.”
 If you want to limit your search to a certain type of garment (e.g. bathing suits) or a specific designer, or just one pattern company, or a keyword (e.g., “halter,” “corset,” or “pedal-pushers,”) that is also possible.
 If you want to search the whole archive, select all the Collections, the same way you select a range of dates.
-You can do repeated sample searches for free.
+DELETE: You can do repeated sample searches for free.
 CoPA says this gives just a sample of the collection, but I was able to date five of my undated Vogue designer patterns in a few minutes.
 (They happened to be included in the collection.
 However, you can also use the search to place your pattern within a number sequence, even if you don’t locate that specific pattern.)

+REVISED 1/24/18; SEE ABOVE or CLICK HERE for the new, 2018 CoPA Home page.
 If you want to take advantage of the entire collection and be able to see images of the pattern pieces as pictured on the envelope, so that you can drape a version of the pattern on a mannequin, you will need to subscribe, but the subscription only costs about $10 a month (Minimum of 4 months.
 There are Group Subscription Rates, too.
 See below.)

 Explore the CoPA Site for More Great Information

-Across the top of the screen are several other pages worth a look.
-SAMPLE allows you to explore the ways you can use the search engine to find and date patterns or review fashion history.
-Read about the history of CoPA site at PROJECT.
 The FAQ explains how the patterns were dated and answers other Frequently Asked Questions about the archive.
 INSTRUCTIONS will help you to use the search engine and to print images.
 [Note: The USITT member who showed me this site says that MAC users sometimes have problems; the sample search works wonderfully with my PC.]
 PARTNERS is especially interesting because it lists several other pattern collections in the United States, Canada, and England, with summaries of their specialties, plus contact and visiting information.
 Some of these collections are represented in the CoPA Archives.
 You may discover a collection near you; for example, the Sterling Historical Society in Sterling, MA has “a good representation of very early Butterick patterns and papers.”
 The Los Angeles County Museum of Art has 18,000 patterns and pieces of fashion ephemera that belonged to USITT member Kevin L. Seligman.
 These collections can be visited by appointment.
 [Note: some of the Partners information is being revised.
 CoPA is an active, growing database.]

 More Information about the Commercial Pattern Archive